Tiridates III of Armenia: Early childhood

 Tiridates III was the son of Khosrov II of Armenia, the latter being assassinated in 252 by a Parthian agent named Anak under orders from Ardashir I. Tiridates had at least one sibling, a sister called Khosrovidukht and was the namesake of his paternal grandfather, Tiridates II of Armenia.
 Anak was captured and executed along with most of his family, while his son, Gregory the Illuminator, was sheltered in Caesaria, in Cappadocia.
 As the only surviving heir to the throne, Tiridates was quickly taken away to Rome soon after his father's assassination while still an infant.
 He was educated in Rome and was skilled in languages and military tactics; in addition he firmly understood and appreciated Roman law.
-The Armenian historian Movses Khorenatsi described him as a strong and brave warrior, who participated in combat against his enemies, and personally led his army to victory in many battles.
+The Armenian historian Movses Khorenatsi describes him as a strong and brave warrior, who participated in combat against his enemies, and personally led his army to victory in many battles.

 Kingship

-In 270 the Roman emperor Aurelian engaged the Sassanids, who had now replaced the Parthians, on the eastern front and he was able to drive them back.
-Tiridates, as the true heir to the now Persian-occupied Armenian throne, came to Armenia and quickly raised an army and drove the enemy out in 298.
-When Tiridates returned to Armenia, he made the city of Vagharshapat his capital, as it had been the capital of his late father.
+In 270, the Roman emperor Aurelian engaged the Sassanids on the eastern front and he was able to drive them back.
+Tiridates, as heir to the now Persian-occupied Armenian throne, came to Armenia and quickly raised an army and drove the enemy out in 298.

 For a while, fortune appeared to favour Tiridates.
 He not only expelled his enemies, but he carried his arms into Assyria.
 At the time the Persian Empire was in a distracted state.
 The throne was disputed by the ambition of two contending brothers, Hormuz and Narses.
 The civil war was, however, soon terminated and Narses was universally acknowledged as King of Persia.
 Narses then directed his whole force against the foreign enemy.
 The contest then became too unequal.
 Tiridates once more took refuge with the Romans.
 The Roman-Armenian alliance grew stronger, especially while Diocletian ruled the empire.
 This can be attributed to the upbringing of Tiridates, the consistent Persian aggressions and the murder of his father by Anak.
 With Diocletian's help, Tiridates pushed the Persians out of Armenia.
 In 299, Diocletian left the Armenian state in a quasi-independent and protectorate status possibly to use it as a buffer in case of a Persian attack.

-In 297, Tiridates married an Alani Princess called Ashkhen, by whom he had three children: a son called Khosrov III, a daughter called Salome, and another daughter who married St. Husik I, one of the earlier Catholicoi of the Armenian Apostolic Church.
+In 297, Tiridates married an Alanian princess called Ashkhen, by whom he had three children: a son called Khosrov III, a daughter called Salome, and another daughter who married St. Husik I, one of the earlier Catholicoi of the Armenian Apostolic Church.